This meal was complimentary in return for this review.

 I bet you didn’t know that Milton Keynes College had a restaurant inside it, did you?
-Last week, I was invited along to The Brasserie at MK College to see their brand new refurbishment and try out their new menu.
+I was invited along to The Brasserie at MK College to see their brand new refurbishment and try out their new menu for the new 2017-2018 term.

 The Brasserie is part of the college and is run by the students who are studying on the food and hospitality courses.
 It gives the chefs of tomorrow a chance to experience what it’s like to be part of a restaurant kitchen and follow a menu set out by a head chef, as well as giving them the opportunity to develop those all-important cooking skills.
 They most recently partnered with Patisserie Chef, Claire Clarke, who has helped launch a new patisserie course and sponsorships with top brands that provide the equipment the students need.
-We got a mini tour of the new facilities and I felt like I was on The Great British Bake Off!
+We got a mini-tour of the new facilities and I felt like I was on The Great British Bake Off!
+Other partnerships have included Phil Fanning, owner and head chef at Paris House in Woburn.

 The restaurant itself has also undergone a snazzy refurbishment.
 Warm lighting, wooden furniture and rose gold accents give this a very cosy, intimate vibe, making it feel like a very modern restaurant.
 They pride themselves in using locally sourced, fresh ingredients and change up the menu every term depending on the season.
 We were sampling their autumn menu, which looked very tasty indeed.